 At least half your grains should be whole, and you should have about two to three servings per day.
 When figuring out serving size, keep in mind that one serving is a slice of bread or 1/2 cup of cooked oatmeal or other grain.

-When choosing whole grains, consider these foods, which take longer to digest and keep your cravings at bay:
+When choosing whole grains, consider these foods, which take longer to digest and help keep your cravings at bay:

 Canned beans offer a wealth of protein and fiber, which can help keep you fuller longer.

-For people with diabetes, diet is your body’s best natural medicine.
+For people with diabetes, diet is the body’s best natural medicine.
 Because foods can directly affect your blood sugars, make sure your food has a positive effect on your blood sugar by choosing wisely, says Wishnick.

 It helps you maintain stable blood sugars.
 It may even increase your energy levels and help you to maintain or even lose weight.